Noucome: Main characters

 The beautiful girl who falls from the sky after Amakusa chooses the option "a beautiful girl falls from the sky" when given an Absolute Choice on his way home from school one day.
 She chooses the name "Chocolat" when Kanade gives her a box of chocolates to eat.
 She was sent from the God World to help Kanade complete the "missions" in order to remove the curse.
 However, she is quite air-headed, making her ineffective when assisting Kanade.
 According to her, she lost her memory prior to receiving the mission, including how to resolve the curse.
 In the second novel, she transfers into Kanade's class as his "pet".

 Sometimes, when she bumps her head or gets drunk, an inner Chocolat, who has not lost her memories, appears for a short time.
 Unlike her counterpart, this Chocolat is smart, helpful and has a better idea about the curse.
 She reverts to her usual self if she bumps her head again or becomes sober.
 According to her, Chocolat will return to the God World once the curse has ended.
 At one point, after regaining her memory, she tries to seduce Kanade, but fails because a chocolate box hits her head, returning her to normal.
+It is also confirmed that she has developed romantic feelings for Kanade and is jealous of the other girls.
+In the final episode, she confesses and chases him for his answer before being rejected but makes it clear she hasn't given up on him.